IIPoliII/BDO-Easy-Boss-Timer/README.md

 Now go on your linux machine launch `crontab -e` (if you don't have crontab install it)

-and paste the code from here
-(depending on where you will paste the discord send message script adapt the code as your wish, i recommand you to use notepad ++ to remplace)
+and paste the code from here (https://raw.githubusercontent.com/IIPoliII/BDO-Easy-Boss-Timer/master/crontab.sh) (depending on where you will paste the discord send message script adapt the code as your wish, i recommand you to use notepad ++ to remplace)

 Now simply close and save

-Now copy the code of this script and open a text editor in your linux machine (here we will use nano with the default path) `nano /root/discord`
+Now copy the code of this script https://raw.githubusercontent.com/IIPoliII/BDO-Easy-Boss-Timer/master/discord and open a text editor in your linux machine (here we will use nano with the default path) `nano /root/discord`

-Now that you copied the code change `YOUR URL HERE` to your webhook url that we took at first.
+Now that you copied the code change `YOUR URL HERE` to your webhook url that we took at first please let the little qotes in the file.

 Save your work and run a `chmod +x discord` and done !